Last updated: August 29th 2023

 Snapshots are nightly

 Depending on the server location, we always schedule our daily and weekly snapshots to run at night between the hours of 01.00 and 05.00 in the local timezone.
 This is so we have as little impact on production websites as possible.
 As mentioned above, snapshotting means that we are reading from disk at full throttle and streaming the data to another drive and then to a remote storage backend.
-CPU impact is held to a minimum and will never reach more than 30-40% of total server CPU seconds (it is this high as we multithread-gzip the data as well).
+CPU impact is held to a minimum and will never reach more than 1-5% of total server CPU seconds (CPU is used to encrypt the data before sending it down the wire).

-The server will experience higher than usual I/O load which might in theory impact your server performance.
+The server will experience higher than usual I/O read activity which might in theory impact your server performance.
+However, all our servers are SSD and NVMe based so practically speaking you should not notice anything.
 Usually a nightly snapshot of all servers on a host takes no more than 1-2 hours.